MrCee/Synology-Homebrew/README.md

 - **false**: Uninstall the package, plugin, or theme.
 - **skip**: Do nothing, leaving the current state unchanged.

 Plugins and themes can be defined under the **plugins** section.
-Plugin names will be updated to reflect the last part of the URL for consitency.
+Plugin names will be updated to reflect the last part of the URL for consistency.

 ### **config.yaml example**

-The below is a snippet of how config.yaml should be formatted.
+The below is a snippet of how `config.yaml` should be formatted.
 Please see the file downloaded from this repository for the full scope.

 ```yaml
 packages: